secretstartups/handbook/content/job-families/sales/sales-operations/_index.md

 - Proficient with Salesforce and maintaining complex spreadsheets
 - Strong understanding of the sales territory carving process and annual planning cycle

-### Sr. Sales Operations Analyst
+### Senior Sales Operations Analyst

 #### Job Grade

-The Sr. Sales Operations Analyst & Sr. Sales Operations Manager are a [grade 7](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades)
+The Senior Sales Operations Analyst is a [grade 7](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades)

-#### Sr. Sales Operations Analyst Responsibilities
+#### Senior Sales Operations Analyst Responsibilities

 - Extends that of the Sales Operations Analyst responsibilities.
 - Proactively identify and lead sales process improvement initiatives.